 Digital twins are often approached solely through technical feasibility, which makes the approach less effective.

 For Assystem, the essential question is not so much that of the technology – there will always be an appropriate solution on the market – but the purpose: what will the digital twin be used for?
 This step of expressing the need is crucial for extracting the useful information and data, which will then condition the technologies to be mobilised.
 It ensures avoidance of unnecessary complexities within the project which could result in economic or environmental overspending.

 The approach must be based on three points: a clear set of goals shared by all; strong governance capable of defining the path to these goals; and sufficient material and human resources to achieve them.
 Between the preliminary brainstormings, specifications, development of tools and the change management, it is necessary to provide long-term support.

-Such a project is not just about development and tools: it requires time upstream to define the strategy (what is expected, which entities and which processes are involved?) and at the end of the deployment, to accompany users through the change and identify any blockages.
+Such a project is not just about development and tools: it requires time upstream to define the strategy (what is expected, which entities and which processes are involved?) and at the end of the deployment, the accompanying of users through the change and the identification of any blockages.
 Pragmatism and vigilance, particularly at the start and at the very end of the project, are key to a successful transition.

 Engineering coupled with digital: added value to meet current needs

 Thanks to their combined competences of complex engineering projects and years of expertise in digital, their technological independence and their deep knowledge of their customers’ needs, Assystem’s teams are able to influence and support every stage of the digital twin lifecycle: from problem definition, implementation, and deployment.